 Fleur Delacour, the French champion in the Triwizard Tournament, combines this with Bilingual Bonus, having a name which is a pun in French.
 Fleur de la cour means "flower of the court", meaning "noblewoman".

 And of course, Remus Lupin.
 Remus, one of two founders of Rome who was raised by WOLVES.
 Lupin.
 Lupine.
 Lupus.
 Wolf.
 WOLVES.
 WOLVES.
 WOLVES.
 The best part?
 Almost nobody caught on until it was outright said.
 In the same strain, Sirius Black turns into a great BLACK dog.
-Sirius is the DOG star.
+Sirius is the DOG star (aka Alpha Canis Majoris, part of the constellation of the Great Dog).
 Also, the Muggle Prime Minister once mistook Sirius' name as "Serious" Black.
 Several fanfictions portray Sirius as enjoying the pun and other characters as unwittingly Tempting Fate by using the word "serious" in front of him.
 Some of them also give some sort of Hypocritical Humor by making Sirius hate it when others make the pun.

 Dumbledore means Bumblebee in Old English.
 Dumbledore walks up and down the halls, humming to himself like a bee.
 Truthfully, it would be easier to name what character isn't this, especially the teachers.
 Binns: A bin is a trash can where you put rubbish.
 Most people see Binns' class as rubbish.
 Filius Flitwick, Flitwick as in "swish and flick" to levitate an object.
 Another blatantly obvious one is Pomona SPROUT.
 Three guesses what she teaches.
 Slughorn: students have used stewed Horned Slugs in their potions class.